 The Board is composed of 4 members, with 2 executive and 2 non-executive Directors.
-The non-executive Directors are independent from the group.
-It is responsible for the overall long-term strategy and general policies of the company, of monitoring the company's systems of control and financial reporting and communicating effectively with the market as and when necessary.
+The non-executive Directors are independent from the Company.
+It is responsible for the overall long-term strategy and general policies of the Company, of monitoring the Company's systems of control and financial reporting and communicating effectively with the market as and when necessary.